ICB-TO/Image-Processing-simulation-modules/README.md

-#Visualizing basic concepts of Image processing
+# Visualizing basic concepts of Image processing

 ## Background

 The project was created as part of 18ECE40T at SRM Institute of Science and Technology with the aim to create interactive visualizations related to the coursework.
 As part of the repo we have both the code and executable applications created by PyInstaller available on the given google drive link.

+The modules can be used both as standalone executables accesible by the google drive link or by downlaoding the code and running on your local compiler.

 The modules are written in python and have used pysimplegui to create the GUI along with webbrowser to allow users to access the relevant theory to the modules on the net however a net connection is not required to use the modules
 Some modules (such as image Erosion and Dilation) require users to input images while other make use of openCV to capture the video stream from the users webcam.